NBJIN/Project-2-/README.md

         Player Goals:
         <br>
             - A game that is easy to play and just for fun.
-            - A game that that provides an appealing interactive user experience.
+            - A game that provides an appealing interactive user experience.
             - Different levels to be included in the game so that the player can test the different levels and is challenging.
             - Instruction that are easy to follow in order to play the game.